jdiazram/clima-uta/README.md

 # Comparative Analysis of Machine Learning Techniques for Forecasting Weather: A case study

-This is the repository of of the project UTA-MAYOR N°6726-20 of the Universidad de Tarapaca
+This is the repository of the project UTA-MAYOR N°6726-20 from the Universidad de Tarapaca

 Link paper Soon